Keyboard shortcuts

 • action execution;

-• runtime traces.
+• host-mediated runtime events, output, clocks, and traces.

 Workspace source-to-runtime acceptance gates own the cross-boundary proof that a Strata program can be checked, lowered, admitted by Mantle, executed, and traced.